Husnar, Punjab: Religion

 The villagers are mainly Sikhs, with Hindu minorities, and follows Sikhism.
 The village have two beautiful newly constructed Gurudwaras as the main religious sites.

 Gurudwara Nanaksar Sahib located in the middle of the village.

 A Dera, Dera Baba Ganga Ram Ji is also a place of religious respect in the memory of Baba Ganga Ram Ji, a very honored Sant of the area.
 There is a Dera in the memory of the same Sant in the nearest city of Giddarbaha also.
 People have great respect for Baba Sidh, a regarded Sant and the main person of the local Gaushala few years ago.
 A statue of the Sant is located in the Gaushala.

 Education & Sports

 The village has a Govt.
 Primary School (near Gurudwara Nanaksar Sahib), Govt.
 High School (on Husnar-Giddarbaha road), two Anganwari center and some private schools.
 The students goes to Giddarbaha, Bathinda and Malout for higher education.

-The village have a Gaushala (a place for cows), water works, an R.O.
-Plant and very good bus services to the surroundings.
+The village have a Gaushala (a place for cows), water works, a reverse osmosis plant and very good bus services to the surroundings.

 Sports

 The village has good sports activities.
 Kabaddi, Cricket and Volleyball are the main games played every evening.
-There are two sports clubs and the sports stadium is under construction near the water works.
+There are two sports clubs, and a sports stadium is under construction near the water works.